TechCrunch

 The company was co-founded by its CEO Shira Shamban and its CTO, David Hendri.
 Shamban has 17 years of cybersecurity experience, leading security teams at Dome9 and CheckPoint, in addition to her time in the Israeli Intelligence Corps’ Unit 8200.
 Similarly, Hendri was one of the first R&D employees at Dome9 and served as an officer in the Israeli Intelligence Corps.

-“Today, every software developer has their own AWS account — and they can scale up and entire crypto mining farm wherever in the world,” Shamban explained.
-“And when they do that, or when they write the next Tinder for cats they have to grant security permissions to the infrastructure because this is how it works.
-But there are software developers, not security engineers.”
+“Today, every software developer has their own AWS account — and they can scale up an entire crypto mining farm wherever in the world,” Shamban explained.
+“And when they do that, or when they write the next Tinder for cats, they have to grant security permissions to the infrastructure because this is how it works.
+But they are software developers, not security engineers.”

 Similarly, she argues, DevOps teams don’t typically focus on these security permissions either.
-At the same time, the security engineers also often don’t exactly know why a specific Lambda function in AWS communicated to a specific database, for example.
+At the same time, the security engineers also often don’t exactly know why a specific Lambda function in AWS is communicated to a specific database, for example.
 Because of that, it’s often not quite clear who is in charge of infrastructure security.

 “We created a solution that developers like to use […].
-The developers like it, but the security team needs it — because they don’t have visibility and they don’t know the risks in their Cloud account,” said Shamban.
+The developers like it, but the security team needs it — because they don’t have visibility and they don’t know the risks in their cloud account,” said Shamban.

 Because Solve creates very granular permissions, down to the row level in a database table, for example, when malicious actors do get into the system, they will only be able to access a small slice of the available data.
 That’s still obviously a problem, but it keeps the blast radius small.